PCB Copper Thickness: A Practical Guide for Your Board's Performance

 • 2 oz ≈ 2.8 mils (70 µm)

-Thicker copper (2 oz, 3 oz, or even higher) reduces resistance, minimizing voltage drop and heat generation.
-It acts as a heatsink, spreading the thermal load across the board.
-However, this decision has a ripple effect on PCBA assembly.
+Heavy copper (2 oz, 3 oz, or higher) reduces DC resistance, minimizing voltage drops and heat generation.
+It essentially turns your PCB into a heatsink, spreading thermal loads across the substrate.
+However, this shift impacts PCBA assembly.

-When to Stay Thin: Flexibility and Fine Pitch
+When to Stay Thin: Fine Pitch and Flexibility

 More copper isn't always better.
-If you are designing a rigid-flex PCB or a board that will endure high mechanical stress, thinner copper (like 0.5 oz) is often superior because it is more ductile and less prone to cracking during bending.
+If you are designing a rigid-flex PCB or a board subject to high mechanical stress, thinner copper (0.5 oz) is superior.
+It is more ductile, reducing the risk of trace cracking during bending.

 PCB Layout Best Practices for Copper Weight

-To ensure your design survives both the fabrication house and the test bench, keep these PCB layout best practices in mind:
+To ensure your design survives the fabrication house and the test bench, follow these professional layout guidelines:

-1. Calculate, Don’t Guess: Use an IPC-2221 calculator to determine the required trace width based on your current and acceptable temperature rise.
+1. Calculate, Don’t Guess: Use IPC-2152 or IPC-2221 standards to determine the required trace width based on your target current and allowable temperature rise.

-2. Mind the Spacing: If you specify 2 oz copper, you generally need to increase your clearance (spacing between traces).
-A good rule of thumb is 8 mils space for 2 oz copper, whereas you might get away with 4-5 mils on 1 oz.
+2. Increase Clearances: If you specify 2 oz copper, you must increase your spacing.
+A reliable rule of thumb is an 8-mil minimum space for 2 oz copper, compared to the 4–5 mils possible with 1 oz.

-4. Balance the Stack-Up: Try to keep copper weights symmetrical (e.g., if top is 2 oz, bottom should be 2 oz).
-Asymmetrical stacks can cause the board to warp or bow during the reflow oven process.
+4. Balance the Stack-Up: Maintain symmetry in your copper weights (e.g., if Layer 1 is 2 oz, Layer 4 should also be 2 oz).
+Asymmetrical copper distribution causes PCB warping or bowing during the high temperatures of the reflow oven.

 The Procurement Angle: Cost vs. Performance

-However, spending more on the bare board might save you money on the BOM by eliminating the need for external heatsinks or fans.
-It’s a trade-off that engineering and purchasing should evaluate together.
+However, investing in a robust bare board can reduce your total BOM cost by eliminating the need for bulky external heatsinks or cooling fans.
+It is a strategic trade-off that engineering and purchasing must evaluate in tandem.

-Choosing the right copper weight is just one piece of the puzzle.
-At Omini, we bridge the gap between complex design requirements and manufacturing reality.
-Whether you need high-power heavy copper boards or high-density rigid-flex designs, our team handles everything from the initial layout review to final box-build.
-Let us help you optimize your stack-up for performance and price.
+Choosing the right copper weight is a pivotal design decision.
+At OminiPCBA, we bridge the gap between complex engineering requirements and manufacturing reality.
+From high-power heavy copper boards to high-density interconnect (HDI) and rigid-flex designs, our team provides comprehensive layout reviews and turnkey assembly.